 3. Memory Tablecloth:

 This is an awesome idea that I saw here.
-Every year, lay a special tablecloth and fabric markers or sharpies.
+Every year, lay out a special tablecloth and fabric markers or sharpies.
 Ask holiday guests to write down their favorite holiday memories, especially those that involve family members who are no longer present.

 4. Light a Candle:

 5. Candle Ceremony:

 On the night before the holiday or on the night of the holiday, gather everyone for a candle ceremony.
 Give everyone an unlit candle.
 The first person lights the first candle and shares a memory.
-They can share a memory of their deceased loved one(s), a memory from past holidays, or a time during the year when they felt their loved one’s presence – you decide (it’s your tradition after all)!
-After the first person shares their memory, they light the candle of the next person and that person shares a memory – so on and so forth.
-Once the last candle is lit, do something to close out the ceremony (for example: sing a song or say a prayer).
+They can share a memory of their deceased loved one(s), a memory from past holidays, or a time during the year when they felt their loved one’s presence—you decide (it’s your tradition after all)!
+After the first person shares their memory, they light the candle of the next person and that person shares a memory… and so on and so forth.
+Once the last candle is lit, do something to close out the ceremony (such as sing a song or say a prayer).